George Elphinstone, 1st Viscount Keith: Napoleonic Wars and death

-He was at Plymouth when Napoleon surrendered and was brought to England in by Captain Maitland (1777–1839).
-The decisions of the government of the United Kingdom were expressed through him to the fallen Emperor.
-Lord Keith refused to be led into disputes, and confined himself to declaring steadily that he had his orders to obey.
+Keith was at Plymouth when Napoleon surrendered to on 15 July 1815 and was brought to the English coastline.
+On 31 July Keith went aboard Bellerophon and informed Napoleon that the British government had decided he was to be exiled to the colony of Saint Helena.
+Keith refused to be led into disputes, and confined himself to declaring steadily that he had his orders to obey.
 He was not much impressed by the appearance of his illustrious charge and thought that the airs of Napoleon and his suite were ridiculous.
-Lord Keith died in 1823 at Tulliallan Castle, near Kincardine-on-Forth, Fife, his property in Scotland, and was buried in the parish church.
+Keith died on 1823 at Tulliallan Castle, near Kincardine-on-Forth, Fife, his property in Scotland, and was buried in the parish church.